-Find thought-provoking Lessons in Chemistry book club questions here.
-This popular feminist fiction novel by debut author Bonnie Garmus offers many topics ripe for discussion.
-Youโ€™ll foster meaningful discussion and get free printable book club questions and a bingo card to prepare for your in-person book club.
-Get started below.
+Find the most thought-provoking Lessons in Chemistry book club questions here.
+This popular feminist historical fiction novel by debut author Bonnie Garmus offers many topics for discussion.
+You’ll also get free printable book club questions and a bingo card to use as book club resources at your in-person book club.
+Let’s get literary!

 Lessons in Chemistry Book Club Questions